 The shirt does allow for full range of motion in the shoulder and arms, but the excess in the sleeves might allow for snagging if not rolled up.

 The pocket placement is well designed.
-The side pockets are vertical and fairly shallow, ensuring that you can grab items quickly without having it potentially fall out while lying in the prone position.
+The side pockets are vertical and fairly shallow, ensuring that you can grab items quickly without having them potentially fall out while lying in the prone position.
 The cargo pockets are large and positioned high on the thigh, allowing the athlete to reach items without having to bend over to the side significantly to reach into the pocket.

-Additionally, there is a smaller cargo pocket located on the front of thigh and along the ankles for smaller non-essential items.
+Additionally, there is a smaller cargo pocket located on the front of the thigh and along the ankles for smaller non-essential items.

 All pockets with exception of butt pockets utilize velcro for closing, which certainly secures your items but can be a major concern in sound discipline environments.